Read more about

 Throughout history, the world has experienced a number of deadly disasters.
 These events range from natural disasters to pandemic diseases.
 Canada has been no exception to this occurrence.
-This article takes a closer look at the top 5 deadliest recorded disasters to occur in Canada.
+This article takes a closer look at the top 5 deadliest recorded disasters that have ever happened in Canada.

-Of all the disasters in Canada, the Spanish Flu of 1918 is recorded as the most deadly.
-It is also referred to as the 1918 flu pandemic and lasted from January of 1918 until December of 1920.
+The Spanish Flu of 1918 ravaged Canada and to date is the worst disaster in the country's history.
+It is also referred to as the 1918 flu pandemic, and it lasted from January of 1918 until December of 1920.
+The disease not only affected the Canadian populace.
 This H1N1 influenza virus infected over 500 million individuals and killed between 3% and 5% of the world’s population.
 It is believed to have caused more deaths than the Black Plague.
 In Canada, an estimated 50,000 people died.

 On September 9, 1775, a hurricane hit the island of Newfoundland, which makes up part of the Canadian province of Newfoundland and Labrador.
 The communities along the coast relied on the fishing industry as their main economic activity.
 When the storm hit, it destroyed the vast majority of the fishing boats as well as 2 armed ships from the British Royal Navy.
 In addition, the winds and rains caused a storm surge of between 20 and 30 feet, flooding the shoreline.
 The Newfoundland Hurricane is the first one on record for Canada and its deadliest natural disaster.
 It caused at least 4,000 deaths.